How parents can help with the college search process

 Especially now, colleges should offer supplemental support for students and their families—and recognize their needs—while prioritizing communication and safety.

-Check out Daemen College’s Wildcat Family Hub for information on how to prepare for college, as well as help your child succeed and stay connected.
+Check out Daemen University’s Wildcat Family Hub for information on how to prepare for university, as well as help your child succeed and stay connected.